-Explain to contract workers the overall aims and goals to which your team is working.
-Since they just joined your team, they would not understand right away the significance of a particular task as part of the big picture.
+Explain to contract workers the overall aims and goals your team is working on.
+Since they just joined your team, they would not immediately understand the significance of a particular task as part of the big picture.

 Taking the extra time to discuss the aim and how it connects to the bigger picture.
-Contractors often have a broad perspective gained from other workplaces and similar tasks that they can feed into your plans, but only if you let them in on those plans.
+Contractors often have a broad perspective they learnt from other workplaces and similar tasks that they can contribute to your plans, but only if you let them in on those plans.

 Build your relationship with contracting staff

 The foundation of a strong relationship is paying your contractors at or above the market rate.
 For many contractors, the high pay rate is one of the key reasons to pursue it as a career choice, so you won’t get the most out of them if they are underpaid.
 A firm offer for a contractor’s day rate proves that you respect their talents and are not trying to lowball them.